 Data saving is an absolute lifesaver – especially if you’re on a subscription with a limited data cap.

 If you want to upload high-quality TikTok videos, however, data saving mode is absolutely horrendous, and it makes perfect sense.
+Uploading your videos to TikTok’s servers without full bandwidth will result in the app trying to save some data and process your video in a (much) lower quality.

 How to fix blurry TikTok videos